learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

 ## Objectives

-You will be able to:
+In this lab you will:

-* Use Lasso and ridge regression in Python
+- Use Lasso and Ridge regression with scikit-learn
-* Compare Lasso and Ridge with standard regression
+- Compare and contrast Lasso, Ridge and non-regularized regression
-* Find optimal values of alpha for Lasso and Ridge

 ## Housing Prices Data

-Let's look at yet another house pricing data set.
+Let's look at yet another house pricing dataset:

 ```python
 import pandas as pd
 import numpy as np
 from sklearn.model_selection import train_test_split
 import warnings
 warnings.filterwarnings('ignore')